Leask/Keyboard-Trackpad-Nest/README.md

 If you have any problem, you can find me here: https://twitter.com/LeaskH/ .

-This project is `not for commercial use`.
+This project is `NOT for COMMERCIAL use`.

 ## Overview for `HHKB Professional 2 + Apple Magic Trackpad 2` version